 4. An NEF subscribe PCF for network capability information with translated request in step 3.

-5. An PCF derive network capability information.
-The network capability information could contain network coverage, and mobility restriction information for a requested departure time along with the flight path.
+5. An PCF derive mobility limitations information for a requested departure time along with the flight path.

-Editor's note: It is FFS how PCF derive network capability information (Coverage and Mobility Restriction information).
+NOTE: an PCF can derive mobility limitations information using local policy as described in Clause 5.3.4.1 of TS 23.501[12].

-6. An PCF notify the network capability information to NEF.
+6. An PCF notify the network mobility limitationsinformation to NEF.

 7. NEF translate the notification into geographical representation if required.